collective-soundworks/soundworks/README.md

 npm install @soundworks/core
 ```

+## Developement Notes

+### Windows

+On windows machine, tests may fail when run in node.js command line, due to `openssl` not being found.
+This is fixed when run with git command line.

 ## Share with Us

 If you made an application using **soundworks** please let us know here: https://github.com/collective-soundworks/soundworks/discussions/61